 - Internal Lines of Communication.
-Purdue actively fosters dialogue between management and employees.
-Our goal is that all employees should know whom to turn to when seeking answers to questions or reporting possible code violations, and should be able to do so without fear of retribution.
+Purdue actively fosters dialogue among management and employees.
+Our goal is that all employees should know who to turn to when seeking answers to questions or reporting possible code violations, and should be able to do so without fear of retribution.
 To that end, we have adopted open-door policies, as well as confidentiality and non-retaliation policies.
-We have a confidential, toll-free Purdue Ethics and Compliance Hotline (1-877-PURDUE1) through which employees and persons outside of Purdue may report any concerns or suspected violations of law, regulation, or Purdue policy.
+We have a confidential, toll-free Purdue Ethics & Compliance Hotline (1-877-PURDUE1) through which employees and persons outside of Purdue may report any concerns or suspected violations of law, regulation, or Purdue policy.

 - Auditing and Monitoring.
 Purdue’s Ethics and Compliance Program includes efforts to monitor, audit, and evaluate adherence to Purdue’s compliance policies and procedures.
-We note that, in accordance with the HHS- OIG Guidance, the nature, extent, and frequency of our compliance monitoring and auditing may vary according to new regulatory requirements, changes in business practices, and other considerations.
+In accordance with the HHS-OIG Guidance, the nature, extent, and frequency of our compliance monitoring and auditing may vary according to new regulatory requirements, changes in business practices, and other considerations.